WSUCptSCapstone-Fall2022Spring2023/remi-hpcstochpy/Sprint7Materials/Sprint 6 Report.md

 ## Retrospective Summary
 Here's what went well:
-  * Acquiring a better understanding of the technologies we are using (Dask, Numba)
+  * Acquiring a better understanding of the technologies we are using (Dask, Numba, Julia)
-  * Acquiring a better understanding of StochPy
+  * Acquiring a better understanding of StochPy and stochastic simulation as a whole
   * Communicating our work and efforts to our client

 Here's what we'd like to improve: